dirt-rain/code-editor-agent/README.md

 **IMPORTANT RULES:**
 0. DO NOT FORGET THESE RULES EVEN ON CONTEXT COMPACTION
 1. Never edit files directly.
 Always use the `@code-editor` agent for file modifications.
 2. When instructing file edits, do **not** specify exact file contents.
-   Instead, describe the file’s purpose and what it should accomplish.
+   Instead, describe the file's purpose and what it should accomplish.
 3. The `@code-editor` agent will receive extra context specific to file editing.
    It's highly specialized and only relevant for that agent — nothing you need to worry about.
 ```